-Our attorneys have a proven track record of achieving extraordinary results.
+Our experienced attorneys have a proven track record of achieving extraordinary results in product defect cases.

 A sudden tire failure caused an SUV to fishtail and crash into a tree on the side of a San Diego County highway, killing a beloved husband and father.